An algorithm for weighted fractional matroid matching: Introduction

 Lov\'asz \cite{Lovasz} and, independently, Korte and Jensen \cite{KorteJensen} showed that for general matroids given by an independence oracle, the matroid matching problem requires an exponential number of oracle calls, and hence is not solvable in polynomial time.
 Also, the problem of finding a maximum size clique in a graph can be formulated as a matroid matching problem, where the oracle is removed and independence can be read off from the input graph directly, showing that the matroid matching problem contains NP-hard problems (see \cite{Lex}).

 However, matroid matching has become a powerful tool in combinatorial optimization since Lov\'asz \cite{Lovasz} proved a min-max formula and constructed a polynomial time algorithm for matroid matching in representable matroids that are given by an explicit linear representation over a field.
-Already linear matroid matching has a wide range of applications, among which are a polynomial time algorithm for packing Mader paths \cite{Lex}, graph rigidity \cite{Lovasz2} and computing the maximum genus surface in which an input graph can be embedded \cite{genus}.
+Already linear matroid matching has a wide range of applications, among which are a polynomial time algorithm for packing Mader paths \cite{Lex}, graph rigidity \cite{Lovasz2} and computing the maximum genus surface in which an input graph can be embedded with all faces isomorphic to the disk \cite{genus}.
 More efficient algorithms for linear matroid matching have been developed by Gabow and Stallmann \cite{GabowStallmann} and by Orlin and Vande Vate \cite{OrlinVandeVate}.

-An outstanding problem concerning matroid matching is to construct an efficient algorithm for finding a \emph{maximum weight} matching for linearly represented matroids.
+An outstanding problem concerning matroid matching is to construct an efficient algorithm for finding a \emph{maximum weight} matching for linearly represented matroids\footnote{At time of publication we note that such an algorithm has recently been found by Satoru Iwata and independently by Gyula Pap.
+By comparison, the present paper is not limited to linearly representable matroids, but rather considers a fractional relaxation of the problem for general matroids.}.

 To gain better understanding of the matroid matching polytope, Vande Vate \cite{FMM} introduced a fractional relaxation of this polytope, called the \emph{fractional matroid matching polytope}.
 The integer points of this polytope correspond exactly to the matroid matchings, and although the polytope itself is not integer, the vertices are half-integer.
-Furthermore, in the two extremes where the matroid matching is in fact a matroid intersection problem or a non-bipartite matching problem, the fractional matroid matching polytope coincides with the common independent set polytope and with the fractional matching polytope respectively.
+Furthermore, in the two extremes where the matroid matching problem is in fact a matroid intersection problem or a non-bipartite matching problem, the fractional matroid matching polytope coincides with the common independent set polytope and with the fractional matching polytope respectively.

-In a series of two papers, Chang, Llewellyn and Vande Vate \cite{FMM-duality, FMM-algorithm} showed that there exists a polynomial time algorithm to optimize the all-one objective function over the fractional matroid matching polytope.
+In a series of two papers, Chang, Llewellyn and Vande Vate \cite{FMM-algorithm, FMM-duality} showed that there exists a polynomial time algorithm to optimize the all-one objective function over the fractional matroid matching polytope.